FAQs For Horse Coverages

 27. Do I need to make changes to my policy if I will be leasing my horse out?

-You can name the lessee on the policy if you would like, but are not required by the company to do so.
+You can name the lessee on the policy if you would like to but are not required by the company to do so.

 top